 Donors are receiving more requests than ever.
 While waiting for that critical, in-person meeting, consider informing and engaging them using social media and new technologies.
 In the end, these methods make life easier on everyone – grant maker and grant seeker.

-For more information, you might enjoy reviewing a presentation that Holly Ross, formerly of the NTEN and Drupal Association, Kristen Schultz-Jaarda of Crescendo Interactive, Inc., and I created for a joint conference of CharityChannel and GPA: Grant Professionals Association in October, 2011 in Las Vegas, Nevada.
+You might enjoy reviewing a presentation that Holly Ross, formerly of the NTEN and Drupal Association, Kristen Schultz-Jaarda of Crescendo Interactive, Inc., and I created for a joint conference of CharityChannel and GPA: Grant Professionals Association in October 2011 in Las Vegas, Nevada.
+You can find it on ISSUU.